Shooting under investigation in northeast Charlotte

-CHARLOTTE, N.C. — A shooting investigation was underway Saturday night in northeast Charlotte.
+CHARLOTTE, N.C. — A shooting was under investigation in northeast Charlotte on Sunday evening.

-Medic confirmed one was taken to the hospital with a life-threatening injury.
+Medic said one person was taken to the hospital.
+Charlotte-Mecklenburg Police said the man was grazed by a bullet.

-There was no immediate word on a suspect description or possible arrest.
+CMPD added the shooting happened at Family Dollar, and the victim walked to Sams Mart for help.

 WCNC has a new app.
 Click here to download it